 - Using LinkedIn Groups for your marketing

-However, LinkedIn has made some significant changes over the last couple of years and makes it super easy to start using it for your content marketing right now.
+However, LinkedIn has made some significant changes over the last couple of years, making it super easy to start using it for your content marketing.

 - create long-form content using LinkedIn articles or LinkedIn Pulse

 - use stories to show the human side of yourself or your brand

 - use slide decks to create high-engagement carousel posts to educate your audience